Questions to Ask When an Employer Wishes to Pay a Subcontractor Directly

 We also need to appreciate that there are generally two kinds of subcontractors, i.e. the domestic subcontractor and the nominated subcontractor.
-A nominated subcontractor is chosen by the employer who would then enter into a subcontract with the main contractor.
+A nominated subcontractor is chosen by the employer, who would then enter into a subcontract with the main contractor.
 Very often, the commercial terms of the nominated subcontract are negotiated only between the employer and the subcontractor.
 The employer would then instruct the main contractor to accept the terms as agreed with the nominated subcontractor.

 In the situation of a nominated subcontractor, the provisions of the main contract may allow the employer the right to make direct payment to the subcontractor under certain conditions without the risk of creating any privity of contract between employer and nominated subcontractor.
-This kind of direct payment arrangement (for example, Sub-Clause 5.4 of the 1999 FIDIC Red Book Contract) is unlikely to circumvent the prohibition of Article 891 referred to in the above because it does not expressly allow the nominated subcontractor the right to demand payment directly from the employer.
-Moreover, such payment arrangement is created only for the benefit of the employer, who has the sole discretion whether or not to exercise the right to make a direct payment.
+This kind of direct payment arrangement (for example, Sub-Clause 5.4 of the 1999 FIDIC Red Book Contract) is unlikely to circumvent the prohibition of Article 891 referred to the above because it does not expressly allow the nominated subcontractor the right to demand payment directly from the employer.
+Moreover, such a payment arrangement is created only for the benefit of the employer, who has the sole discretion of whether or not to exercise the right to make a direct payment.

 The General Position Can Change

 Through the wordings of their contracts and sometimes by their conduct, the three parties can, deliberately or otherwise, interfere with the general positions provided under Articles 890 and 891.
-What this means is that other types of legal relationship may exist alongside those created under the main contract and subcontract.
+What this means is that other types of legal relationships may exist alongside those created under the main contract and subcontract.
 For instance, a party could owe a responsibility to another party even though there is no direct contract.
 Therefore, the following list of documents and exchange of communications between the parties should be carefully examined for their legal implications: